playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 the marker is parsed as `<custom label=value/>`.
 Prefer quoted attributes.
 The serializer always quotes values, so repeated round trips do not add slashes.

+## HAST integration

+Configure `remark-rehype` with `passThrough: ["commentComponent"]` to preserve component metadata while converting its Markdown children to HAST.
+If the pipeline uses `rehype-raw`, configure the same `passThrough` option there so raw HTML inside components is parsed without discarding the component nodes.
+No custom MDAST-to-HAST handler is needed.
+Consumers must render or remove the component nodes before serializing HAST to HTML.

 ## Placement and recovery

 Markers are block syntax at the document root or directly inside a ranged